Experiments

 • Experimental setup in frame.

 Free-hanging cables and ropes are often used to support a structure, such as stay cables.
 They serve as the structure’s load-bearing component on suspension bridges.
 Due of the cable’s comparably low weight to the other loads, its influence on many calculations can be ignored.
-However, in the case of overhead power lines, the deadweight of the cable is important for the pylon design.
-A free-hanging cable under the influence of its own deadweight is examined in Cable Under Dead-Weight.
+However, in the case of overhead power lines, the dead weight of the cable is important for the pylon design.
+A free-hanging cable under the influence of its own dead weight is examined in Cable Under Dead-Weight.
 The chain wheel is supported by two ball bearings and has a roller chain attached on it as the cable.
 The chain wheel units are fixed to a cross-arm.
 Both the horizontal and vertical distance between the chain wheel axles can be changed.
 The chain’s ends can each have a weight attached to them.
 Scaled rules are used to calculate the maximum sag, which can then be compared to calculated values.
 The sag is the separation between the bearings’ connecting line and the catenary.
 The experiment’s component parts are all clearly organized and safely stored in a storage system.
 The frame contains the entire experimental setup.
 The clearly organized course materials outline the principles and offer a step-by-step description of the experiments.